"Seeing in a Spirit Way"

 Spirit flight, quest for a life-guiding vision

-GICHI-MANIDOO, after
+GICHI-MANIDOO, after creating

-living a life according to the Seven
+life according to the Seven Grandfather Teachings.

-Gimishoomisinaan
+Gimishoomisinaan Migizi became

-most brave and guided the most by the Teachings.
+and guided the most by the Teachings.

 Migizi’s generous offer

-of the Feather.
-It (GICHI-MANIDOO) instructed the Elders of the Nation
+prompted GICHI-MANIDOO thereupon to tell the Anishinaabeg of the Teachings of the Feather.
+It (GICHI-MANIDOO) instructed the Elders of the Nation about the

-be honored with tobacco.
+honored with tobacco.
 GICHI-MANIDOO added that any person, no matter what

-gender or age, living their life according to the Seven Teachings would be gifted
+gender or age, living their life according to the Seven Teachings would be

-with a feather….
+gifted with a feather….

 As the eagle is anami’ewin